scoopifyclub/scoopify-club/docs/REFERRAL_SYSTEM.md

 2. **Referral Fee Deduction**
    - If the customer was referred, $5 is deducted from the payment
-   - This is sent to the referring customer on a monthly basis
+   - This is sent to the referring customer or business partner on a monthly basis

 3. **Employee/Company Split**
    - After Stripe fees and referral fees, the remaining amount is split: